helenkwok/ifc-checker/README.md

 # IFC Checker

-This is a CLI tool to verify IFC information requirements
+This is a CLI tool to verify IFC information requirements using IDS

 ## Installation